burrbull/gdb-dashboard-svdregisters/README.md

 There are several commands.
 *bin*, *hex* and *decimal* change Numeral system.

 *changed* turns on/off info how value changed at last step

+*monitor* and *remove* for adding and removing Register or Field to list.
+Requere register name(alias) as argument

+*set* command used for changing value of Register by name.
+Requere register name and value as arguments

 Copy or link it to ~/.gdbinit.d